michelin/suricate/README.md

 We welcome contributions from the community!
 Before you get started, please take a look at our [contribution guide](https://github.com/michelin/suricate/blob/master/CONTRIBUTING.md) to learn about our guidelines and best practices.
 We appreciate your help in making Suricate a better tool for everyone.
-If anyone requires it, we can provide partial extracts of your data before the shutdown.